 On February 13, 2000, Asha Jaquilla Degree was 9 years old and lived with her father Howard, mother Iquilla and her brother O’Bryant (10 years old) in Shelby, North Carolina.
-Asha and her brother’s life was one centered around their extended family, church, and school.
+Asha and her brother’s life were centered around their extended family, church, and school.

 On that day, there was a car crash near the Degree house that caused the power in the neighborhood to go out.
 Their normal routine of taking a bath before bed was left to be done the next morning.
 The kids went to bed at 8:30 p.m. and Iquilla set the alarm for an hour earlier the next morning so the children could bathe before going to school.

 At 12:30 am the power had come back on, and Asha’s father Howard came home from work.
 He checked on the children and watched TV before going to bed at 2:30 am.
 He checked on the children one last time before going to bed, where he saw them both sleeping.

 During the night, Asha’s brother O’Bryant momentarily woke up and saw her standing in their room.
 Thinking she had just gone to use the restroom, he goes back to bed.

 When Iquilla’s alarm went off at 5:30 am, she rose to give the children their bath.
 She opened the door to the children’s room and saw O’Bryant in bed, but no Asha.
 She searched the entire house but was unable to locate her.
 She realized Asha was not in the house and went to wake Howard to tell him she was missing.

 After calling family members, they called the police shortly afterward as no one had seen her.
 When the police came to the house, they saw no evidence of a crime, foul play, or forced entry.
 After police realized that Asha’s backpack, a pair of sneakers and two sets of clothes were missing, they started to think Asha left by choice.